Creating a Quality Detail Graph

 }

-Numerous widgets are available in MCS ranging from graphs and tables to image and text.
-In this basic example we are going to use a graph widget to plot Speed detail data.
+Numerous widgets are available in MCS ranging from graphs and tables to images and text.
+In this basic example, a graph widget will be used to plot Speed detail data.

 Copy and paste the code below into the next part of the PPF.

-There are many more options available for the graph widget, however you only need to specify values for parameters you want to change.
-The rest get inherited from the default settings.
-Click here for more options for the graph widget.
+There are many more options available for the graph widget, however only values for parameters that need to be changed must be specified.
+The rest are inherited from the default settings.
+Click here for more graph widget options.

 var ppf_widgets = {